phlalx/sawadee/README.md

 # A simple Bittorrent client in OCaml/Async

-The aim of this project is to have a simple, well documented and functional bittorrent client written with the Async framework.
+This aims to be a simple, well documented and functional bittorrent client written with the Async framework.

-This is an ongoing project and is quickly changing.
+But it is not quite there yet :) This is an ongoing project and is quickly changing.

 ### Usage